Your need-to-know guide to television’s greatest sitcom – and get tickets for a live ‘Faulty Towers’ experience inspired by the comedy classic

 Cleese has said that each script took six weeks to write, five days to rehearse and one evening to record in the studio – that’s a total of 42 weeks to produce each series of six episodes.

-14. Andrew Sach was injured during one episode
+14. Andrew Sachs was injured during one episode

 In the episode ‘The Germans’, the script included a scene where Manuel starts a fire in the kitchen.
 Andrew Sachs’ jacket had been sprayed with chemicals beforehand, in order to keep the fire from reaching his skin, only it didn’t work and Sachs ended up with second degree burns.
 "I did get £750 compensation though,” he recalled years later.